 To receive a certificate of completion, you must do the following online: complete each lesson, pass the posttest (passing score is 80% or higher), and answer the feedback survey questions.

-SPRC can provide only one certificate of completion per course for each participant.
+You can earn a certificate of completion once per year for each course.
 We do not offer continuing education credits for any of our courses.